dataguides/dataguides.github.io/_posts/2013-12-13-sas-linear-regression.md

 ## Introduction and Data

 This example demonstrates how to perform simple linear regression using SAS.
-The data used in this demonstration is housed in the `ISwR` package and is titled `kfm`.
+The data used in this demonstration is in a CSV file called `kfm.csv`.
 The variables are:

 | **Variable** | **Description** |
 | ------------ | --------------- |